 Information here is provided to help you become informed about my counselling services and to help you feel more comfortable with forming your expectations of counselling.
 You can also share any unanswered questions by contacting me directly.

-While the counselling process for each individual is unique, my work with clients is rooted in my view that the journey of self-exploration and the development of emotional awareness are necessary processes for us to cultivate well-being and vitality, and connection with ourselves and others.
+While the counselling process for every individual is unique, my work with clients is rooted in my view that the journey of self-exploration and the development of emotional awareness are necessary processes for us to cultivate well-being and vitality, and connection with ourselves and others.
 I assist a wide range of clients with varying challenges such as stress, anxiety, depression, grief and loss, life transitions, relationship rupture, and trauma.
-I value ongoing learning and research in evidence-based approaches to treatment of mental health challenges, but especially so in non-pathologizing perspectives of mental health that emphasize a biopsychosocial lens of well-being and the importance of individual personally lived experience.
+I value ongoing learning and research in evidence-based approaches to treatment of mental health challenges, but especially so in non-pathologizing perspectives of mental health that emphasize a biopsychosocial lens of well-being and the importance of individual lived experience.

 Regardless of my theoretical orientation as a counsellor, the quality of my relationship with each client is my greatest priority.
-As you experience working with me, you are empowered to decide if you are feeling a great enough sense of safety and trust to embark in meaningful work together.
-Research finds that the relationship between client and therapist is the single most important predictor of successful outcomes in therapy.
-Therefore, my sessions with clients work from the vantage point of the ‘here-and-now’ so that the change that you work toward can be lasting, built on the foundation of a strong therapeutic relationship.
+As you experience working with me, through ongoing consent, you are empowered to decide if you are feeling a great enough sense of safety and trust to embark in meaningful work together.
+Research finds what we can already intuit: the relationship between client and therapist is the single most important predictor of successful outcomes in therapy.
+Therefore, my sessions with clients work from the vantage point of ‘here-and-now’ so that the change you work toward can be lasting, built on the foundation of a strong therapeutic relationship.

 Challenges & Rewards